y-rok/Keras.RNN_Sentiment_Analysis/README.md

 ### Training model

-If dataset is not in the root folder, download dataset.
+- If dataset is not in the root folder, download dataset before training.
-And then train model corresponding to the arguments.
+- 0.1% of the training dataset is used to validate the model.
+- The model is saved in ./model/[modelname_layer]/ whenever the validation accuracy is improved.

 ```
 python3 train.py --h